Faculty Academic Progress Committee Procedures

 8.13 The decision of the APC must be communicated to the student at the conclusion of the APC Hearing, unless there are compelling reasons not to do so.
 The APC chair should outline the decision and reasons for the decision, and provide any appropriate referral to support services.

 9. Notice of Decision

-9.1 The Notice of Decision is sent to the student irrespective of attendance at or any invitation to attend the APC Hearing.
+9.1 The Notice of Decision is sent to the student irrespective of attendance at the APC Hearing.
 This is the decision on the student's continuing enrolment at the University.
 This may be to allow them to continue without impediment, impose enrolment conditions or exclude the student from any course/s in which they are enrolled.